Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 With the above scenario where crushes eat your brain power up, I just noticed that it *could* be similar to a flow state, implying there's something about thinking about crushes which easily shoves you into a flow state.

 This is just a hypothesis, but what if greater control over crushes (your internal state) can improve your control over when to focus on things that matter (not saying crushes don't matter; you get my point)?
 Just food for thought.
 Anyways, there's some rawer versions of the concept of <a href='/blog/2019/11/14/exploiting-limbic-system'>  exploiting your limbic system for productivity here</a>, although it's badly written.
 You'll have to explore this on your own.
+Regardless, crushes are still a good playground at increasing your mental willpower/direction/whatever.
+Learning how to not attack emotions, but redirect/minimise/*ease and understand* them is important.